hamidghaedi/scRNA_seq-analysis/README.md

 ```
 ![umap_with_label.png](https://github.com/hamidghaedi/scRNA_seq-analysis/blob/main/images/umap_with_label.png)

-OK then it's time to write the Seurat object for later analysis , if any:
+OK then it's time to write the Seurat object for later analysis, if any:

 ```R
 # Save final R object
 write_rds(seurat_integrated,
           path = "seurat_labelled.rds")
 ```
-As final note I tried to assign cell types to clusters using scType tool, however there was no bladder tissue profile in their database.
-So the generated lables using this apporach should be only considered as a guide.
+As a final note I tried to assign cell types to clusters using the scType tool, however, there was no bladder tissue profile in their database.
+So the generated labels using this approach should be only considered as a guide.

 ```R
 # Cell maker assignemnt using scType